Skip to content

 Dr. Khan is the author of "100 Rules of Fat Loss" — a comprehensive guide covering diet, exercise, and lifestyle modifications for long-term weight management success.

-Conquering Cravings During Ramadan Fasting for Sustainable Weight Loss in the UAE
+Mastering Cravings During Ramadan Fasting for Weight Loss

 Understanding the Science Behind Ramadan Cravings